jeetsukumaran/DendroPy/doc/source/tutorial/taxa_partitions.rst

     >>> seqs = DnaCharacterMatrix.get_from_string(seqstr, 'nexus')
     >>> taxon_namespace = seqs.taxon_namespace

 Here we have sequences sampled from four populations, with the population identified by the first character of the taxon label.
-To create a parition of the |TaxonNamespace| resulting from parsing the file, we call the :meth:`~dendropy.dataobject.taxon.TaxonNamespace.partition` method.
+To create a parition of the |TaxonNamespace| resulting from parsing the file, we call the :meth:`~dendropy.datamodel.taxonmodel.TaxonNamespace.partition` method.
 This method takes one of the following four keyword arguments:

         ``membership_func``
             A function that takes a ``Taxon`` object as an argument and